nomanoff/MyNewApp/README.md

 ## 2. Install **pod** with this command: `pod install`.

-## Now, you can run both IOS and Android commands:
+## Now, you can run both iOS and Android commands:

-> IOS: `npx react-native run-ios`
+> iOS: `npx react-native run-ios`

 > Android: `npx react-native run-android`